KeelyHill/KHCmdExtras/README.md

 ----------

 A small extension for Python's cmd module that can function as a boiler plate.
-All vanilla features still apply
+All vanilla features still apply.

 Usage
 -----